Mark Richt on his way to restoring Miami to its former glory

 “There’s five national championship footballs signed by the national championship coaches here,” Richt said.
 “It can be done again, and that’s what we’re working toward every day: to bring this program back to where we all expect it to be.”

 In just two seasons, Richt has Miami racing in that direction.
-The Hurricanes won 10 games last season for the first time since 2003 and won the ACC’s Coastal Division for the first time.
+The Hurricanes won 10 games last season for the first time since 2003 and captured its first ACC Coastal Division title.
 The finish to the season wasn’t what Richt or anybody in these parts wanted.
-The Hurricanes lost their last three games, including a blowout 38-3 loss to Clemson in the ACC championship game.
+The Hurricanes lost their last three games, including a 38-3 blowout loss to Clemson in the ACC championship game.
 But Miami climbed as high as No. 2 in the College Football Playoff rankings, signaling to the rest of the college football world that The U is indeed relevant again for all of the right reasons.

 The challenge now is going from relevant status to championship status.